Skip to main content

 Family at the Humboldt Forum Berlin © visitBerlin, Foto: Thomas Kierok

-In the right conditions, learning can be fun.
-Inquisitive budding researchers will feel just like real students at the Children's University, which takes place in proper lecture halls such as the main auditorium of the Humboldt University.
+With the right conditions, imparting knowledge can also be fun.
+Inquisitive researchers can feel like students at the Children's University, which takes place in real lecture theatres, for example in the Audimax at Humboldt University.

-You and your children can also quench your thirst for knowledge in Berlin’s state museums, which have free admittance for those under 18.
-Show them the bust of Nefertiti on Museum Island or the famous Pergamon Altar.
+You can also quench your thirst for knowledge with children in Berlin today at the state museums, which are all free of charge up to the age of 18.
+Show your little ones the bust of Nefertiti on Museum Island.

-Not all of the workshops and special tours for families are free, but some special programmes are free for children.
-These include the family Sundays at the Bröhan-Museum – with tricky detective tasks, puzzles and creative activities as an introduction to Art Nouveau and Art Deco.
+The workshops and guided tours especially for families are not all free of charge, but some special programmes in Berlin are free for children.
+These include the Family Sundays at the Bröhan Museum - tricky detective tasks and puzzles as well as a creative and artistic part provide an introduction to the art of Art Nouveau and Art Deco.

 Children blow bubbles in the nature